napari/napari-plugin-devtools/README.md

 ### Pytest fixture usage
-devtools provides a pytest fixture: napari_plugin_tester in plugin_tester.py, it extends a plugin manager used by napari and have additional assertion modes ready:
+devtools provides a pytest fixture: napari_plugin_tester in the plugin_tester.py, it extends a plugin manager used by napari and have additional assertion modes ready:
 ```
 def test_pm(napari_plugin_tester):